machinekit/QtQuickVcp/README.md

     sudo apt-get update
     sudo apt-get upgrade

-In some cases you need a `dist-upgrade` to upgrade packages from non-debian repositories.
+In some cases, you need a `dist-upgrade` to upgrade packages from non-debian repositories.

     sudo apt-get dist-upgrade